mynaparrot/plugNmeet-docs/docs/User Guide/Joomla Integration.md

 ## Design Customization

-In PlugNMeet it is possible to customize the color and logo of all rooms to fit with your branding.
+In plugNmeet it is possible to customize the color and logo of all rooms to fit with your branding.